Difficulty

 • Probably resistant to leaf spot and powdery mildew.

 Glenndale was bred to tolerate a more southern location or, more specifically, the northern part of the Cfa climate in the US.
-I don't recall anyone testing this out, though.
+I haven't heard from anyone who has tested this out, though.

 Hinnonmaki Red